 Beyond the Old Karuizawa Ginza Street, close to the Nitebashi Bridge in a forest, you will encounter Karuizawa’s oldest church.
 The church was renovated from the first villa built in Karuizawa, home of a Canadian Anglican missionary, Alexander Croft Shaw.

-Shaw is well-respected in the area because not only did Shaw successfully spread Christianity in the area, but he was also the person who spread the name of Karuizawa to the world as a summer resort.
+Shaw is well-respected in the area because not only did he successfully spread Christianity in the region, but he was also the person who introduced Karuizawa to the world as a summer resort.

 For more information about Karuizawa Shaw Memorial Church and Shaw, refer to our Guide to the Must-Visit Churches in Karuizawa!